Kodluyoruz-NodeJs-Bootcamp/week2-KereBere/README.md

-# This is a random movie generator with Node.js & Express
+# This is a Auth homework with jwts

 -How to get Bearer from a request
 "# week2-KereBere"